 Does pia vpn have a kill switch?

 Yes.
 The kill switch is a core feature in PIA’s apps, designed to prevent traffic leaks if the VPN drops unexpectedly.
-Which vpn is the best reddit
+If your provider uses TLS-crypt or TLS-auth, include the appropriate lines 2026

 Is pia vpn good for torrenting?